Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] On the network ACLs for the database subnets, create an inbound Allow rule of type MySQL/Aurora (3306).
 Specify the source as the third web subnet.
 - [ ] On the network ACLs for the database subnets, create an outbound Allow rule of type TCP with the ephemeral port range and the destination as the third web subnet.
 - [ ] On the network ACLs for the database subnets, create an outbound Allow rule of type MySQL/Aurora (3306).
 Specify the destination as the third web subnet.

-### A SysOps administrator is trying to set up an Amazon Route 53 domain name to route traffic to a website hosted on Amazon S3.
-The domain name of the website is <www.anycompany.com> and the S3 bucket name is anycompany-static.
-After the record set is set up in Route 53, the domain name <www.anycompany.com> does not seem to work, and the static website is not displayed in the browser.
-Which of the following is a cause of this?

-- [ ] The S3 bucket must be configured with Amazon CloudFront first.
-- [ ] The Route 53 record set must have an IAM role that allows access to the S3 bucket.
-- [ ] The Route 53 record set must be in the same region as the S3 bucket.
-- [ ] The S3 bucket name must match the record set name in Route 53.

 ### A SysOps administrator Is troubleshooting an AWS Cloud Formation template whereby multiple Amazon EC2 instances are being created.
 The template is working In us-east-1. but it is failing In us-west-2 with the error code: How should the administrator ensure that the AWS Cloud Formation template is working in every region?